 LISSOM was started after the founder Jennifer Markham left Pilates and realized how her shoes undid all the good from her class.
-She shares, “I realized the shoes I was wearing outside the studio were dulling my senses and core connection from the ground up.
+She shared, “I realized the shoes I was wearing outside the studio were dulling my senses and core connection from the ground up.
 In ballet flats I felt myself clawing my toes to hold on, flip-flops made my back hurt, and sneakers felt over-padded and restrictive.”

 Fun fact: LISSOM is an old English word that means flexible, nimble, agile

 I regularly deal with stretching flats out because my feet aren't the same shape.
 I have so much toe cleavage my pinky toe pops out or gets mangled.
 Often flats with cushioning look frumpy; these looked cool in a forward-thinking style that would be right at home with a wardrobe of clean, modern basics with an edge.

 The uppers of LISSOM Flytes are made from several stretchy layers of Lycra and other activewear fabrics.
 The ultra-lightweight, high-grip, super flexible outsole is made of a patented blend of rubber and other traditional running sole synthetics.
 The insole is removable, the rise of the shoe high enough to accommodate some orthotics and insoles.
 LISSOM has a 30-day money back guarantee so you can truly test drive their shoes to be sure they're great for you.

 Also, the sole of these shoes are drastically different from any other shoe I've worn; it's not rigid and its shape goes with the shape of a foot with additional padding in the sole and the ball of the foot.
 It's a unique feeling walking in LISSOM flats, sort of like being barefoot yet protected.
 You can walk on gravel and hot asphalt but you also feel the shape of the ground beneath you.

-The LISSOM Break-in Period
+The Lissom Flats Break-in Period

 My mistake with LISSOM flats is I didn't give them that break-in period.
 Yes, they were super comfy but because I didn't give them much time to cool off and bounce back, I stretched them out a bit.
 I wore them here and there for weeks after the trip, running to the market or to take my kid to school, not long trips and they seemed fine.

 Washing LISSOM Flats

-My Second Pair of LISSOM Flytes
+My Second pair of LISSOM Flats

-LISSOM saw a decent amount of traffic from my site after I featured them and offered to send me another pair in thanks.
+LISSOM saw a decent amount of traffic from my site after I first featured them in 2018 and offered to send me another pair in thanks.
 This time I chose a pair in Blush, figuring they would be a low-contrast neutral that would work with a variety of outfits.
 This time I followed the instructions.
-I wore them for two hours around the house, waited a day, wore them again for a couple hours, waited a day, and then wore them for a bit longer.
+I wore them for two hours around the house, waited a day, wore them again for a couple of hours, waited a day, and then wore them for a bit longer.
 This “breaking in” period seemed to “train” the shoes to mold to my feet and seemed to help them better handle my pronation.

-While I would likely stick to a supportive sneaker or boot for hikes and long days of sight-seeing, my LISSOM Flats have become a must-pack for every trip and from spring through fall they're the most worn everyday shoes in my closet.
+While I would likely stick to a supportive sneaker or boot for hikes and long days of sightseeing, my LISSOM flats have become a must-pack for every trip and from spring through fall they're the most worn everyday shoes in my closet.